mcroydon/subzero/README.md

 * [Cornell University Autonomous Underwater Vehicle](http://www.cuauv.org/) contains lots of information about their builds and [lots of open source software](https://github.com/cuauv/software).
 They [published a paper](http://www.cuauv.org/pdfs/Cornell_Journal_Paper_RS15.pdf) about their most recent vehicle, Argo.
 * [ArduPilot](http://ardupilot.com/) is a long running successful project that encompasses hardware and mission planning mostly for airborne UAVs.
 No direct applications to AUVs but lots of things were learned the hard way here.
 * [Coconut Pi](https://coconutpi.wordpress.com) a Raspberry Pi and ArduPilot project from 2013.
+* [The Robot Operating System](http://www.ros.org) is used in many land-based robots and some UAVs and is worth further investigation.

 ## Books and Articles